Still Restless

 Still Restless is the ninth and final studio album by American country music band Restless Heart.
 Released in 2004, it was considered the band's reunion album, as it was their first release since 1998's Greatest Hits, as well as the first album since Fast Movin' Train (1990) to feature all five original band members.
-Their first and only album for Koch Records Nashville, it produced the single "Feel My Way to You", which peaked at #29 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts in late 2004.
+Their first and only album for Koch Records Nashville, it produced only one single, "Feel My Way to You", which peaked at #29 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts in late 2004.
+Though the band was active for 17 years following the album's release, they would not follow it up with another studio album.